Criminal record

 Any criminal record – no matter the charge – can have very serious, negative consequences on just about every aspect of a person’s life.
 An experienced Philadelphia, Pennsylvania criminal defense lawyer may be able to assist you with eliminating or reducing your charges or with petitioning the court for a criminal records expungement.

 Philadelphia criminal defense attorney Brian J. Zeiger of The Zeiger Firm has the legal knowledge and expertise to represent you throughout your pending criminal case.
-You should feel free to contact him today at 215-546-0340, for a free consultation, or contact him online.
+You should feel free to contact him today at 215-546-0340, for a free consultation, or contact us online.